-Kate Wellman’s practice focuses on representing clients in government investigations and regulatory compliance matters.
+• Kate Wellman’s practice focuses on representing financial institutions in government investigations and regulatory compliance matters.

 Overview

-Kate manages large-scale regulatory compliance projects for financial institutions, including related to development of state and federal law inventories, LIBOR transition, recovery and resolution planning, and compliance with global shareholding related requirements.
-She has had leading roles in multiple firm projects involving remediation stemming from consent orders and other regulatory actions and has worked with various constituencies across her clients’ organizations to prepare narrative responses to findings and implement regulatory commitments.
-Kate further advises institutions on requirements under a variety of state and federal laws and regulations, including the Bank Holding Company Act, Commodity Exchange Act, Dodd-Frank Act, and federal securities laws.
+Kate manages large-scale regulatory compliance projects for financial institutions and has trusted experience guiding her clients through their most pressing regulatory issues.
+This experience includes matters related to the development of state and federal law inventories, LIBOR and BSBY transitions, remediation in response to consent orders and other regulatory findings, recovery and resolution planning, and compliance with global shareholding related requirements.
+Kate also advises institutions on requirements under a variety of state and federal laws and regulations, including the Bank Holding Company Act, Commodity Exchange Act, Dodd-Frank Act, and federal securities laws.

 Kate’s investigations practice includes representation of financial institutions in inquiries involving the U.S. Department of Justice, the Commodity Futures Trading Commission, the Securities and Exchange Commission, the Office of the Comptroller of the Currency, the Federal Reserve, the U.K. Financial Conduct Authority, and financial regulators in other foreign countries.
-Kate has conducted internal investigations across a range of industries and managed and coordinated reviews relating to systems and controls issues, including analysis of cross-border accounts for anti-money laundering and tax compliance issues.
+Kate’s experience includes all aspects of an investigation—from scoping and leading wide-ranging communications reviews, to conducting witness interviews and representing witnesses in government interviews, to engaging in oral and written advocacy before federal agencies.
+Kate also has conducted internal investigations across a range of industries involving the same types of responsibilities, as well as reporting to senior leaders and boards of directors.

-Kate also has experience assisting clients in a range of commercial disputes in federal and state courts, including matters involving breach of contract, business torts, breach of fiduciary duty, and federal securities laws.
-Kate maintains a pro bono practice that has involved representation of clients in state court housing matters and federal court trials in Section 1983 civil rights matters and drafting of state complaints related to special education issues.
+Kate began her career as a litigator and has experience assisting clients in a range of commercial disputes in federal and state courts, including matters involving breach of contract, business torts, breach of fiduciary duty, and federal securities laws.
+She also maintains a pro bono practice that has involved representation of clients in state court housing matters, federal court trials in Section 1983 civil rights matters, and drafting of state complaints related to special education issues.

 Prior to joining the firm, Kate was a litigation associate in the New York office of Cleary Gottlieb Steen & Hamilton LLP.